 Credit Points | 3 CP |

 Seminar on Machine learning for Neuroscience.
 For successful participation in the seminar, basic background in neuroscience and motivation to learn about neuroscientific topics are highly recommended.
-This semester the focus will (mostl likely) be on Recurrency and Recurrent Neural Networks!
+This semester the focus will be on Reinforcement Learning!
 Please NOTE that this seminar is a standalone module and NOT an elective anymore.

 Credit Points | 6 CP (includes one elective worth 3 CP) |